fluree/developers-site/docs/sense/Getting Started/System Glossary/System Glossary.md

 ---
-id: sense-glossary
-title: System Glossary
-sidebar_position: 1
+titel: "Fluree Sense Glossary in relation to Ontology Terms"
 ---

-# System Glossary

 ## Fluree Sense Glossary in relation to Ontology Terms

-You will find a number of terms used in **Fluree Sense** that are well known to the **Data community**.
+You will find a number of terms used in Fluree Sense that are well known to the Data community.
-We’ve described the key ones [here](https://sensedocsdev.wpengine.com/key-terms-and-concepts/) for **Classify** and [here](https://sensedocsdev.wpengine.com/key-terms-concepts/) for **Resolve**.
+We’ve described the key ones [here](/docs/sense/Classify%20Module/Introduction/key-terms-and-concepts/index.md) for Classify and [here](/docs/sense/Resolve%20Module/Introduction/Key%20Terms%20&%20Concepts/index.md) for Resolve.

-However, it is also useful to understand this glossary in relation to equivalent **Ontology terms**.
+However, it is also useful to understand this glossary in relation to equivalent Ontology terms.
 The table below provides a ready-reckoner.

 ---

-### Context…

 <details>
 <summary><strong>Read More →</strong></summary>

-You will find a number of terms used in Fluree Sense that are well known to the Data community.
-We've described the key ones [here](https://sensedocsdev.wpengine.com/key-terms-and-concepts/) for **Classify** and [here](https://sensedocsdev.wpengine.com/key-terms-concepts/) for **Resolve**.
-However it is also useful to understand this glossary in relation to equivalent **Ontology terms**.
-The table below provides a ready-reckoner.

 <div style={{overflowX: "auto"}}>